Do we need a good reputation to be happy?

 Not at all.

-This video explores the reasons why, based on the Black Mirror episode ‘Nosedive’ and ancient philosophy.
+This piece explores the reasons why based on the Black Mirror episode ‘Nosedive’ and ancient philosophy.
+Warning: there will be spoilers.

 This happened to Lacie’s coworker.
 This young man recently got divorced.
 For an unknown reason, the coworkers decided to side with his ex-wife and collectively downvoted him until he couldn’t enter the office building anymore.
 In contemporary terms, he got ‘canceled’.